ashishthomas/Sizzling-Restaurant-Website/README.md

 ## Features 🔥

-✔️ Created a Design using html, css and javascript for the the 3D cube Image Gallery <br />
+✔️ Created a Website of Sizzling Delights Restaurant using html, css, sass and javascript <br />

 ## Technologies used 🛠️